We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 6. Plant Food

-You can always purchase plant food at the store, which is a quick and easy way to make your plants grow a bit faster.
+You can always purchase plant food at the store, which is a quick and easy way to make your plants grow faster.
 However, you can also make your own plant food out of household items.
 Either of these solutions can make for a great boost to most plants you happen to be growing.

 Many DIY plant food recipes involve epsom salts and baking soda, and there are many out there built for specific plant needs.